TurboBoulder/TurboBoulder/README.md

 Thank you again for considering contributing to this project!
 Every bit of help makes a difference, and your patience and understanding are greatly appreciated as I learn the ropes of this exciting journey.

 ## License
-[Specify the license under which your project is distributed.
-For example, MIT, Apache, or any other open-source license you prefer.]
+This project is licensed under the terms of the MIT license.

+For the full license text, please see the [LICENSE](LICENSE) file in the project root.

 ## Acknowledgements
 [Optional section to acknowledge and thank any individuals, organizations, or resources that have contributed to the project or inspired its development.]